Interpreting our objective ADHD test reports

 A patient report also clearly shows the individual’s activity graph and inattention/impulsivity graph compared to the age and sex matched control group.

-Interpreting QbTest Telehealth and QbCheck results
+Interpreting QbCheck results

-QbTest Telehealth and QbCheck reports are similar to QbTest, showing five parameters that cover hyperactivity, inattentiveness, and impulsivity and a total symptom score for ADHD.
+QbCheck reports are similar to QbTest, showing five parameters that cover hyperactivity, inattentiveness, and impulsivity and a total symptom score for ADHD.

 A key point of difference between QbTest and QbCheck is that the latter includes the DSM-5 ADHD Symptom Checklist.
 The QbCheck Rating Scale is developed from the 18 questions in DSM-5, describing patterns of behavior associated with ADHD.
 Each behavior is rated over the last six months and graded as “never or rarely”, “sometimes”, “often” or “very often.”